- Fraser Health

 They agreed on simple rules to govern, streamline and limit ordering of tests while patients are in hospital, and worked with the health authority to make changes to ordering practices at the unit clerk level.
 Through their Facility Engagement work, physicians had the opportunity to collaborate with the site and staff to implement the new guidelines.

-As a result of the changes, patients will experience less anxiety and discomfort resulting from unnecessary tests, while cost savings are hoped to be significant.
+As a result of the changes, we hope that patients will experience less anxiety and discomfort and will avoid unnecessary tests and that cost savings will be realized.

 - Island Health